cinnData/MLearning/11. Neural networks/README.md

 ### Other technicalities

 * *The number of hidden layers and nodes*.
 The scikit-learn default is one layer of 100 hidden nodes, but you can start with something smaller, and let it grow if that is supported by an improved performance.
+Many practitioners (including myself) use powers of two (8, 16, 32, etc), although there is no theory behind that.

 *  *How to find the optimal weights*.
 This typically follows a method called **backpropagation**.
 Initially, the weights are randomly assigned.
 Then, an iterative process starts.
 At every step, the prediction is performed with the current weights, the value of a **loss function** is calculated and the weights are adjusted in order to reduce the loss.
 The process is expected to converge to an optimal solution, but, in practice, a maximum number of iterations is prespecified.
 In regression, the loss is the sum of the squared errors, while, in classification, it is the **cross-entropy**.